What Causes Hair Loss in Cats? Vet Answers, Symptoms & Treatments

 Managing Serious Conditions

-When hair loss brings a series of symptoms of a severe condition like cancer or an immune disorder, treatment will focus on managing the underlying disease.
+When hair loss is accompanied by a series of symptoms indicative of a severe condition, such as cancer or an immune disorder, treatment will focus on managing the underlying disease.
 This may involve surgery, chemotherapy, or immunosuppressive medications, depending on the diagnosis.

 Preventing Hair Loss in Cats

-Preventing hair loss in cats starts with a clean home and a committed cat lover.
-Here’s how you can prevent hair loss in cats:
+Preventing hair loss in cats begins with a clean home and a dedicated cat owner.
+Here’s how you can prevent your cat from having excessive hair loss:

 Groom Your Cat Regularly